Let us give thanks to Spain, which has gifted the world Pablo Picasso, Don Quixote, The Alliance of Civilisations and –

-NOTE: The Barrafina restaurants do not take reservations, and cannot accommodate groups of more than 4.
-They do however take bookings for groups of 8 and above in their private dining spaces at the Adelaide Street, Drury Lane and King’s Cross restaurants.
+NOTE: You can make online reservations to go to any of the Barrafina restaurants, except for Barrafina Dean Street.
+They also take bookings for groups of 8 and above in their private dining rooms at the Adelaide Street, Drury Lane and King’s Cross restaurants.
 You can find out more on the Barrafina website.